What is 8D Problem Solving? Complete Guide For 2025

 4D – Find the root cause

-The engineering team looked into this and found that the machine had a sensor calibration problem in which the sensor periodically malfunction.
+The engineering team looked into this and found that the machine had a sensor calibration problem in which the sensor periodically malfunctioned.

 They found the problem and now the team wants to know the reason behind that problem so that they can find a permanent solution for that.